1. Homekeyboard_arrow_right

 Curator: Sandra Iturriaga

-The exhibition will consist of a selection of works by architect Cristián Valdés Eguiguren, 2008 National Architecture Prize winner, who over six decades of practice has developed an exemplary and consistent career, far from conventions, establishing a genuine and vital dialogue between the work, the material, and the place.
+The exhibition will consist of a selection of works by architect Cristián Valdés Eguiguren, 2008 National Architecture Prize winner, who, over six decades of practice, has developed an exemplary and consistent career, far from conventions, in which a genuine and vital dialogue is established between the work, the material, and the place.
 This selection of works is presented through a set of photographs, drawings, and models generated as part of research conducted under the UC School of Architecture.
-Additionally, the exhibition includes a multimedia production created from conversations and interviews with the architect, aiming to provide first-hand evidence of the principles that guide his craft and work.
+Additionally, the exhibition includes a multimedia production built from conversations and interviews with the architect, providing firsthand evidence of the principles that guide his craft and work.

 Exhibition 2 – May 20 to July 10